 Building a European Network for the Characterisation and Harmonisation of Monitoring Approaches for Research and Knowledge on Soils (BENCHMARKS) will co-develop, within 24 European Case Studies, a multi-scale and multi-user focused soil health monitoring framework that is transparent, harmonised and cost-effective.
 This project received funding from the European Union's Horizon Europe research and innovation program.

 This project brings together exemplary farms in Cuba that have found radical solutions to sustainable food production.
 These “lighthouse farms” are entrepreneurial initiatives—economically viable farms pioneering cutting edge business models and leading agricultural innovations—and will form the Cuban Network of Lighthouse Farms.
 The purpose of this project is to showcase best practices to both exemplary farmers and regular farmers.
-This project has received funding from the Rijksdienst voor Ondernemend Nederland (RVO).
+This project is funded by the Ministry of Foreign Affairs, managed by the Rijksdienst voor Ondernemend Nederland.

 Coexistence of Agriculture and Nature: Optimization and Planning for Integrated Ecosystem Services (CANOPIES): Brazilian farmers are integrating trees into their croplands in various ways, ranging from relatively simple to highly complex agroforestry systems.
 While complex systems are more effective in the mitigation of climate change, trade-offs with scalability need to be resolved for agroforestry systems to deliver on their potential.
 The Brazilian-Dutch CANOPIES project aims to advance knowledge on what soil conditions influence the ecological performance (Carbon, nutrient cycling, water storage) of agroforestry systems and the impact of management complexity on labour demand.
 A network of 30 agroforestry systems was established in the state of São Paulo, Brazil with the help of local partners from the University of São Paulo (USP), Embrapa and pioneering farmers.
 CANOPIES is structured as a PhD project with supervisors from WUR and USP but also acts as a platform to connect innovative agroforestry farmers and researchers.